timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 ```section:end
 ```

-As with our simple supply chain, the **second step** is responsible for building of a container out of the provided source-code by the first step.
+As with our simple supply chain, the **second step** is responsible for the building of a container image out of the provided source code by the first step.

 In addition to kpack, with our custom supply chain we want to provide a solution that builds a container image based on a **Dockerfile**.